twinearthsoftware/ArduinoSketchUploader/README.md

 When running *ArduinoSketchUploader.exe* without arguments, the application will document it's usage:

 ```
-ArduinoSketchUploader 1.0.4.0
+ArduinoSketchUploader 2.0.0.0
 Copyright c  2016

 ERROR(S):
   -f/--file required option is missing.
   -p/--port required option is missing.
+  -m/--model required option is missing.

   -f, --file     Required.
-Path to the input file (in intel HEX format) which is
+Path to the input file (in intel HEX format) which
-                to be uploaded to the Arduino.
+                 is to be uploaded to the Arduino.

   -p, --port     Required.
 Name of the COM port where the Arduino is attached
                  (e.g. 'COM1', 'COM2', 'COM3'...).

+  -m, --model    Required.
+Arduino model.
+Valid parameters are one of the
+                 following: [UnoR3, Mega2560].

   --help         Display this help screen.
 ```